9 Uses For Old Garden Hoses

 Blade Protector

-Same idea as the bucket handle but this one protects saw blades.
-Cut the hose the length of the blade and slit down the side and slide over saw blades, hacksaws and chainsaws as covers.
-Works great with knife or ice skate blades too.
+Same idea as the bucket handle, but this one protects saw blades.
+Cut the hose the length of the blade and slit down the side and slide over saw blades, hacksaws, and chainsaws as covers.
+Works great with knife or ice skate blades, too.

 Tool Hanger

-Attach a board to the wall in the garage, make a loop large enough for a shovel handle, screw hose to the board, repeat as many times as you want.
+Attach a board to the wall in the garage, make a loop large enough for a shovel handle, screw hose to the board, and repeat as many times as you want.

 Garden Art

-Make shapes of flowers, screw or nail them to a surface, paint the inside of the petals different colors to decorate ugly outside walls with them.
+Make shapes of flowers, screw or nail them to a surface, and paint the inside of the petals in different colors to decorate ugly outside walls with them.
 Neat idea of a big garage wall outside!

 Other ideas for old garden hoses at pinterest.